-If you, a relative or someone you care for has an illness, injury or disability which causes difficulties in making decisions, you may need to think about planning ahead in case you are unable to make important decisions about your affairs and your future.
+If you, a relative or someone you care for has an illness, injury or disability which causes difficulties in making decisions, you may need to think about planning ahead in the event that important decisions need to be made about affairs and the future.

 Mental capacity is your ability to make decisions about your life.
 Your ability to make decisions could be affected by an injury, a serious illness or a disability.
 You may want to plan ahead for when you do not have capacity, or you might be caring for someone who is not able to make decisions for themselves.